Francis Wilson Memorial Prize for Data-Driven Research 2024

 - In all cases, links to the location of the (full) dissertation/thesis on the institution’s library/repository should be provided in the cover letter to the submission.

-- The work must have been submitted for examination at a South African institution and the degree must have been awarded in 2021 or 2022.
+- The work must have been submitted for examination at a South African institution and the degree must have been awarded in 2023.

 - The submission should be accompanied by a brief letter of support from the supervisor indicating that the conditions of the prize have been met.